Davut97/MovieDB/README.md

 ### Functionality
 - Clicking an actor in the main actors should go to the single actor page.

-### Other requirements
-- There's an issue with duplication in the movie page that has to be fixed (and you need to open the site and read the code to fix it)
-- Style the page however you like

 ## Actor List Page
 Displays a list of actors styles in the same way as the movies list page, but